SherG/cool-iron/blog/chatgpt-google-code-red.md

 Will ChatGPT set off an earthquake that swallows Google?
 Unlikely, despite a "gee whiz" article making the rounds.

 _The New York Times_ claims that when ChatGPT was released, Google management <a href="https://archive.ph/https://www.nytimes.com/2022/12/21/technology/ai-chatgpt-google-search.html" target="blank">declared a "Code Red</a>" which was "akin to pulling the fire alarm."
 This is according to anonymous sources.

-The Times also said they viewed a "memo" and listened to an "audio recordings" of a Google meeting, but they didn't publish these items.
-So readers can't assess them.
+The _Times_ also said they viewed a "memo" and listened to an "audio recordings" of a Google meeting, but they didn't publish these items.
+So readers can't assess these items for themselves.

 The article quickly brings in the proverbial "some."